-Tests and procedures used to diagnose spontaneous coronary artery dissection involve creating pictures of your arteries to look for signs of abnormalities.
+Tests and procedures used to diagnose spontaneous coronary artery dissection (SCAD) involve creating pictures of your arteries to look for signs of abnormalities.

 Injecting special dye into the affected artery

 During a set of procedures called cardiac catheterization and coronary angiogram, doctors inject a special dye into your arteries so they'll show up on imaging tests.
 To get the dye to your arteries, doctors insert a long, thin tube (catheter) into an artery — usually in your leg or arm — and thread the tube to the arteries in the heart.

 Once the dye is released, doctors use X-rays to create pictures of the arteries.
 The X-rays may show abnormalities in an artery that help confirm spontaneous coronary artery dissection (SCAD).

 After coronary angiogram, other tools may be inserted through the catheter and into the affected artery to create pictures.
 These imaging tests may include: